-NTEU submits this brief to explain that the statutory time frame at issue here applies not only to appeals from the MSPB, but also to appeals from arbitration decisions challenging the very same personnel actions that can be appealed to the MSPB.
-Accordingly, the Federal Circuit's rulings will affect many more employees than just those in the situations of Petitioners Lawrence M. Fedora or Robert D. Vocke.
-Employees who wish to appeal from an adverse arbitration ruling and who miss a court filing deadline through excusable error, such as following inaccurate guidance from the court (as petitioners did), or because of unavoidable problems, such as natural disasters or illness, will be completely foreclosed from obtaining the judicial review that Congress intended them to have.
-Federal Circuit's harsh and incorrect rulings below are at odds with this Court's precedent, including its recent decision in Hamer v.
+NTEU submits this brief to explain that the statutory time frame at issue here applies not only to appeals from the MSPB, but also to appeals from arbitration decisions challenging the very same personnel actions that can be appealed to the Accordingly, the Federal Circuit's ruling will affect many more employees than just those in the situation of Petitioner Jeffery S. Musselman.
+Employees who wish to appeal from an adverse arbitration ruling and who miss a court filing deadline through excusable error or because of unavoidable problems, such as natural disasters or illness. will be completely foreclosed from obtaining the judicial review that Congress intended them to The Federal Circuit's harsh and incorrect ruling below is at odds with this Court's precedent, including its recent decision in Hamer v.
 Neighborhood Housing Services of Chicago, No. 16-658, slip op.
 (Nov.
 8, 2017).
-The rulings are also inconsistent with the Civil Service Reform Act's remedial scheme, as well as Congress's intent to allow federal employees flexibility and fairness in challenging adverse actions.
+The ruling is also inconsistent with the Civil Service Reform Act's remedial scheme, as well as Congress's intent to allow federal employees flexibility and fairness in challenging adverse actions.